 Coronado Budget Hotels

-Coronado is not a big place so the upshot of budget hotels here is that you’re still within walking distance of the beach and the best sights, in addition to the Coronado Ferry to downtown San Diego.
+Coronado is not a big place so the upshot of budget hotels here is that you’re still within walking distance of the beach and the best sights.
+You can also take the Coronado Ferry to downtown San Diego.

 Location: Coronado (across the street from Hotel Del Coronado)